floverfelt/floverfelt.github.io/_posts/2020-05-20-podcast-nlp-analysis.md

 Likewise, I've always been curious about Natural Language Processing (NLP) and some of its applications.
 I find it to be a nice blend between computer science and the liberal arts.

 I saw this as a good opportunity for a project - download 50 of the latest Ben Shapiro Show podcasts and 50 of the latest Pod Save America podcasts, transcribe them into text, and run some analyses on them.
-Let's we can see what we can find out...
+Let's see what we can find out...

 ## Audio Data Collection